AntiRain114/InsightLens/README.md

   OPENAI_API_KEY=YOUR_API_KEY
   ```

+5. You need to add your own firebase settings files, namely google-services.json (path is /android/app) and firebase_options.dart (path is /lib)

-5. Run the app:flutter run
+6. Run the app:flutter run

 ## Deployment